 Rubber fenders are produced from natural or synthetic rubber.
 Rubber fenders are available in a wide range of forms and dimensions designed to meet the requirements of a variety of operating conditions.
 They are designed to absorb the berthing energy by means of their deflection.
 Advice should always be sought from one or more of the major reputable suppliers regarding the energy absorption characteristics, fender reaction, deflection and other installation details.
-The General Specification for Civil Engineering Works (Hong Kong Government, 1992) stipulates the testing standards and requirements for rubber fenders, which are summarized in Table 4.
+Section 21 of General Specification for Civil Engineering Works (GS) (HKSARG, 2020) stipulates the testing standards and requirements for rubber fenders.